somar0/Crossbar-Design/README.md

 ## Quick Instruction

-### To use in VIVADO
+### To simulate in VIVADO (Execution Time)

 * Add the controller_tb.vhdl file as a simulation file
 * Add the constraint.xdc file as a constraint file
 * Add all the VHDL files to the VIVADO as source files
 * Start Simulation

-* To check the results for energy and register area: all the BUSs and the ROMs and the simulation file
+### To check the Energy and register area (Luts and flip flops) in VIVADO

-* controller_tb.vhdl should be disabled in VIVADO and their call in Controller.vhdl component should
+# The same for Simulation but:

-* also been disabled (rermoved or commented)
+* All the BUSs and ROMs and the simulation file controller_tb.vhdl should be disabled and
-* But don't forget the constraints file
+* Their calls in Controller.vhdl component should also been disabled (rermoved or commented)

 ### Cloning repository